ntbosscher/node-serialport/README.md

     const data = Buffer...

     // blocks until write has finished or timeout expires.
-    // If timeout expires, will return normally await device.write(data);
+    // If timeout expires, will throw in format "Timeout writing to port: %d of %d bytes written" await device.write(data);
 }